Utkarsh-Mishra444/Syn-Gen/README.md

 # **Generative AI: Learning From Synthetic Data**

 A research project that evaluates the effectiveness of synthetic data in improving machine learning classifiers by generating over **90,000 images** for the CIFAR-10 dataset using **StyleGAN-XL** and **Stable Diffusion XL Turbo**.
-Advanced prompt engineering techniques, including clustering visual attributes and leveraging GEMMA 2B, were used to increase diversity and quality. **ResNet-34** models were trained on varying synthetic-to-real data ratios to uncover insights into the role of synthetic data in real-world machine learning.
+Visual attributes were extracted from the Visual Genome dataset for enhanced visual descriptiveness of prompts.
+The attributes are clustered through their GloVe embeddings and sampled from different clusters for improved diversity.
+Further visual descriptiveness improved through GEMMA 2B language model.  **ResNet-34** models were trained on varying synthetic-to-real data ratios to uncover insights into the role of synthetic data in real-world machine learning.

 ---